Favourezeugwa/Webpack-Set-up/README.md

 # Webpack-Set-up
-A simple Webpack boilerplate that will be used to bundle JavaScript.
+A simple Webpack boilerplate used to bundle JavaScript.